Jefvidal/Jefvidal/README.md

 - 👋 Hi, I’m @Jefvidal
-- 👀 I’m interested in programing and hacking.
+- 👀 I’m interested in programing and ethical-hacking.
-- 🌱 I’m currently learning ...
+- 📖 I’m currently learning back-end.
-- 💞️ I’m looking to collaborate on ...
+- ➿️ I’m looking to collaborate on projects open source.
-- 📫 How to reach me ...

 <!---
 Jefvidal/Jefvidal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.